sethrfore/hb-srf-r/README.md

 This is a custom Homebrew R formula that enables OpenBLAS and OpenMP for accelerated linear algebra.
 It does not require X11/XQuartz and instead relies on Cairo for graphics support.
 It includes dependencies listed in [this blog post](https://www.btskinner.io/code/install-r-with-openblas-and-openmp-on-macos-mojave/) by Benjamin T. Skinner.

 On macOS, you must first install XCode Command Line Tools, but this should be installed with Homebrew.
-Seth Fore's version also includes Tcl-Tk by default, but we do not require it.
-There is also optional support for IUC, Java, Pango, and TexInfo, but none of these are strictly required.
+There is optional support for Tcl-Tk, IUC, Java, Pango, and TexInfo, but none of these are strictly required.

 # Installation